-Wood Work is the Building Centre's online lunch-time talks series, featuring international designers and their wood inspired projects.
+Wood Work is the Building Centre's online lunch talks series featuring international designers and their wood inspired projects, supported by the Timber Trade Federation and Wood for Good.

 The first project of the series is Waterloo City Farm in London.
-The project will be presented by Ingrid Petit, Associate at Feilden Fowles.
+The project is presented by Ingrid Petit, Associate at Feilden Fowles.

 About Waterloo City Farm